-Broadway Lodge Family Programme (Selected Sundays)
+Broadway Lodge Family Support Programme (Selected Sundays)

-Throughout the year on selected Sundays (usually the last Sunday of the month), Broadway Lodge run a free family programme which is led by one of our counsellors in a small group setting.
+Throughout the year on selected Sundays, Broadway Lodge run a free family programme which is led by one of our counsellors in a small group setting.
 It is open to anyone who is seeking support because a loved one has an addiction and we recommend attending as many as possible for the maximum benefit.